Clothing: Western dress code

 In the Western dress code, jeans are worn by both men and women.
-There are several unique styles of jeans found that include: high rise jeans, mid rise jeans, low rise jeans, bootcut jeans, straight jeans, cropped jeans, skinny jeans, cuffed jeans, boyfriend jeans, and capri jeans.
+There are several styles of jeans, including high-rise, mid-rise, low-rise, bootcut, straight, cropped, skinny, cuffed, boyfriend, and capri.

 The licensing of designer names was pioneered by designers such as Pierre Cardin, Yves Saint Laurent, and Guy Laroche in the 1960s and has been a common practice within the fashion industry from about the 1970s.
-Among the more popular include Marc Jacobs and Gucci, named for Marc Jacobs and Guccio Gucci respectively.
+Among the more popular are Marc Jacobs and Gucci, named after Marc Jacobs and Guccio Gucci, respectively.

-Spread of western styles
+Spread of Western styles

 University students in casual clothes in the U.S.

-By the early years of the twenty-first century, western clothing styles had, to some extent, become international styles.
-This process began hundreds of years earlier, during the periods of European colonialism.
-The process of cultural dissemination has been perpetuated over the centuries, spreading Western culture and styles, most recently as Western media corporations have penetrated markets throughout the world.
+By the early years of the twenty-first century, Western clothing styles had, to some extent, become international styles.
+This process began hundreds of years earlier, during the period of European colonialism.
+The process of cultural dissemination has been perpetuated over the centuries, spreading Western culture and styles, most recently through Western media corporations that have penetrated markets worldwide.
 Fast fashion clothing has also become a global phenomenon.
 These garments are less expensive, mass-produced Western clothing.
 Also, donated used clothing from Western countries is delivered to people in poor countries by charity organizations.